-Where a case of peer on peer abuse has been identified, the lead DSL, with another senior member of staff, will assess risk and put in place appropriate measures.
+Where a case of child on child abuse has been identified the lead DSL, with another senior member of staff, will assess risk and put in place appropriate measures.

 The risk assessment will be carefully monitored and formally reviewed monthly.